How to ground component In Fusion 360

 Buy Paperback on Amazon.com

-How to assign material In Fusion 360
+How to make component independent In Fusion 360

 Introduction